Survey of Commercial and Institutional Energy Use (SCIEU)

 - hospital; North American Industry Classification System (NAICS) code 622

 - postsecondary institution; NAICS 6112 (community college and C.E.G.E.P.) and 6113 (university).

-In partnership with NRCan, four questionnaires were developed to collect information on energy use by commercial and institutional buildings across Canada.
+In partnership with Natural Resources Canada, five collection instruments were developed to collect information on energy use by establishments and their buildings.

-Questionnaire design specialists were consulted in the design and testing of all four questionnaires.
-The questionnaires were tested with commercial and institutional buildings across Canada, sampled from the Statistical Building Register (SBgR) and the Business Register (BR).
-Comments by the contact persons on the design and content were incorporated into the final versions.
+Questionnaire design specialists were consulted in the design and testing of the survey questionnaires.
+The questionnaires were tested with commercial and institutional establishments sampled from the Business Register.
+Their comments on the design and content were incorporated into the final versions.

 This is a sample survey with a cross-sectional design.